 - Concentration: ≥50ng/μl.

-- DNA amount: single library preparation starts from at least 10μg, the more the better.
+- DNA amount: single library preparation starts from at least 5μg, the greater the amount the better.

-The standard turnaround time for the workflow, only including standard bioinformatics analysis, is ~45 work days for one sample.
+The standard turnaround time for the workflow, only including standard bioinformatics analysis, is ~40 work days.